Towards Scalable Insect Monitoring: Ultra-Lightweight CNNs as On-Device Triggers for Insect Camera Traps: Discussion

+Although promising, this method presents several limitations that warrant future work.
+Notably, the small input size of our models has been necessary to enable lightweight computation; however, the resulting low input resolution restricts the field of view or requires tiling.
+Emerging advancements in lightweight shallow convolutional networks offer the potential for larger input sizes without exceeding the same compute budget \citep{fomo}.
+Incorporating these models could enable the processing of higher-resolution imagery.

+The framerate of our MCU test is considerably lower than competing systems that record video continuously.
+This may limit applications requiring accurate tracking of insect movement, this is crucial, as continuous tracking has been shown to provide a better measure of occupancy, avoiding multiple detections per visit \citep{bjerge-jetson}.
+Additionally, low framerates increase the risk of missing fast-moving insects that quickly pass through the camera's field of view.
+This constraint, driven by model execution latency, can be addressed through strategies such as distributing inferences across frames \citep{motion-vectors} and applying further compression techniques such as network pruning \citep{pruning}.

+We also note that although power consumption is markedly lower than similar systems, it cannot rival the idle consumption of a traditional PIR trigger, which typically consumes <<1mW.
+It is clear that the further reduction of energy will continue to provide scalability benefits.
+We suggest further firmware engineering aspects be used, such as MCU sleep modes and under-clocking.
+More computationally efficient models will assist this by allowing the system to enter low-power states more frequently, between model runs.

+Our models have also struggled generalising to the out-of-domain Pollinator-Detect dataset, suggesting they require refinements for some downstream use cases.
+This could be addressed in the selection of training data.
+As more field datasets become available triggers can be trained on a more diverse mix.
+The method we have shown allows further training data to be integrated easily.

-Finally, while in this work we focus on addressing insect monitoring, these concepts could be applied to the retrieval of animal images more generally. \citeauthor{meek} found that faster trigger times are one of the most common requests from conventional camera trap users \citep{meek} and PIR sensors have been shown to generate many false triggers, for example, the Snapshot Serengeti camera trap trail data contains over 1.2 million images and only 26\% were found to contain animals \citep{snapshotser}.
+Finally, while in this work we focus on addressing insect monitoring, we stress that these concepts could be applied to the retrieval of animal images more generally. \citeauthor{meek} found that faster trigger times are one of the most common requests from conventional camera trap users \citep{meek} and PIR sensors have been shown to generate many false triggers; the Snapshot Serengeti camera trap trail data contains over 1.2 million images and only 26\% were found to contain animals \citep{snapshotser}.
 Our method, with zero latency, and high accuracy provides new directions.
-This method as a replacement for, or working alongside, PIR triggers in traditional camera traps may help to address low recall of fast-moving small animals and address the large number of false positive triggered images.
+This method as a replacement for, or working alongside PIR triggers in traditional camera traps may help to address low recall of fast-moving small animals and the large number of false positive triggered images that hinder camera trap scalability.